vanHeemstraSystems/powerpoint-as-code-headstart/README.md

-# powerpoint-as-code-headstart
+powerpoint-as-code-headstart
-PowerPoint as Code - Headstart
+# PowerPoint as Code - Headstart

+Based on "PptGenJS" at https://gitbrent.github.io/PptxGenJS